lorians22/ChickenMap/README.md

 ### Type Hints

-This code follows [PEP 484](https://peps.python.org/pep-0484/) + [PEP 604](https://peps.python.org/pep-0604/) for type hints (for function calls only) to lend some static typing to the program. [mypy](https://pypi.org/project/mypy/) was used for type checking.
+This code follows [PEP 484](https://peps.python.org/pep-0484/) + [PEP 604](https://peps.python.org/pep-0604/) for type hints (function calls only) to lend some static typing to the program. [mypy](https://pypi.org/project/mypy/) was used for type checking.
 Please note that most of the type hint formatting follows conventions supported in Python 3.9+, and 3.10+ for union types.

 ### Decisions (Nerd Questions)